-Distance: 4 km
+Total Distance: 8 km

-Elevation Gain: 120 m (394 ft)
+Elevation Gain: 120 m

 St. Elias Lake is a short hike with great rewards.
-There is a campground at the lake, which is nestled between tall mountains.
+There is a backcountry campground at the lake, which is nestled between tall mountains.
 This trail is great for beginner backcountry camping because it is a short trail to a campground with amenities.
 It is also great to do with kids.

-The lake has campsites, a food cache, and an outhouse.
-There is a great view of the surrounding peaks from the lake.Have these directions changed?
-We invite you to let us know.
+The lake has designed tent sites, a food cache, a fire pit with benches, and an outhouse.
+There is a great view of the surrounding mountains from the lake.

 The trail is often tracked for x-country skiing in the winter.
 Snowshoeing is also a great option.
 Once you get to the lake, if it is frozen you can continue right to the opposite end of the lake.